 4 must-have abilities of an aspiring SWAT officer

-Tactical teams vary from one agency to the next, but there are some consistencies I’ve observed in my non-SWAT law enforcement career
+Tactical teams vary from one agency to the next, but there are some consistencies I’ve observed for what makes a good SWAT officer

 How does one get to be one of these urban commandos?